gsbDBI/torch-choice/paper_replication_materials/README.md

 Alternatively, you can use other GUI tools to unzip the file (e.g., 7-zip).

 ### List of Datasets Expected
-The `get_torch_choice_paper_data.sh` would download the following datasets to the `torch_choice_paper_data` directory, we have included the MD5 checksums for each file to ensure the integrity of the datasets.
+The `get_torch_choice_paper_data.sh` downloads the replication data from the Harvard Dataverse and unzips it.
+The replication data includes the following datasets:

 ```
 9328b2aa1413fac66f495c8d3a6f3148  ./torch_choice_paper_data/car_choice.csv